LaboonCourses/CS1632_Summer/deliverables/4/deliverable4.md

 There should be one property tested with each JUnit method.
 Therefore, there should be three different @Test-annotated methods.

-Additionally, I expect an approximately one-page (3 or 4 paragraphs) description of why you chose this project, how you went about doing it, any issues you faced, and failures discovered (if any).
+Additionally, I expect an approximately one-page (3 or 4 paragraphs) description of how you went about doing this project, any issues you faced, and failures discovered (if any).

 Finally, I will require a screenshot of the results of the executed unit tests (not the test code itself).
 Please put this on its own page.